+Many might say there is no difference in blogging and content writing.
+There is, albeit just a little.
 For writers, blogging is a great way to get noticed with little or no cost at all.
-There are plenty of keen readers who pay attention to well written blogs and one of them may be your future employer.
+While blogging doesn’t have an editor, it shows the raw talent of the writer.
+There are plenty of keen readers who pay attention to well-written blogs.
+Surely, one of them may be your future employer.
 However, those who want readers to recognize their talents should pay attention to how they manage their blogs.
-Here are some points to consider in creating blogs that can catch the attention of employers.
+There are some points to consider in creating blogs that can catch the attention of employers.

 Where can you get additional readers?
 If you really want to get noticed then you should work on driving more traffic to your blog site.
 Make use of social media sites like facebook and twitter to get more followers and expand your reach.
 Interesting contents are likely to be shared by your readers to their own social circles thereby increasing the number of visitors in your blog exponentially.
 Use sharing and tweeting prudently to make sure that people appreciate your efforts and not get turned off by it.
 Tweet about your personal promotions 20% of the time and use the remaining 80% for engaging in “tweeps” or promoting affiliate blogs.